 - 1. The Company has introduced an officers' shareholding association system to link compensation more closely to shareholder value.
 A portion of the base compensation is discretionally allotted for the acquisition of the Company's shares.
 The Company has established the criteria for shareholding by its officers based on internal regulations defined by the Board of Directors to demonstrate its commitment to and responsibilities for the management to all shareholders. - 2.
-The amount above includes bonuses to be paid to Directors in the amount of 76 million yen (amount to be paid to five Directors, excluding the Chairman and Director without the right of representation, Outside Directors, and Directors who are Audit & Supervisory Committee members), subject to the approval of the proposal concerning the payment of bonuses to Directors to be proposed at the Ordinary General Meeting of Shareholders scheduled for June 25, 2021. - 3.
+The amount above includes bonuses to be paid to Directors in the amount of 76 million yen (amount to be paid to five Directors, excluding the Chairman and Director without the right of representation, Outside Directors, and Directors who are Audit & Supervisory Committee members), subject to the approval of the proposal concerning the payment of bonuses to Directors to be proposed at the Ordinary General Meeting of Shareholders scheduled for June 28, 2022. - 3.
 The Company introduced a performance-linked stock compensation plan (stock compensation) by employing a framework referred to as the officer compensation BIP (Board Incentive Plan) trust, for the purpose of showing its commitment to promoting sustainable growth and increasing its medium to long-term corporate value, in addition to strengthening the sense of sharing common interests with its shareholders.
-The stock compensation stated above represents the amount recorded based on Japanese Generally Accepted Accounting Principles (JGAAP) concerning the stock delivery points granted in the current fiscal year. - 4.
-The number of individuals above includes two Directors who are Audit & Supervisory Committee members who retired at the conclusion of the Ordinary General Meeting of Shareholders held on June 25, 2020. - 5.
+The stock compensation stated above represents the amount recorded based on Japanese Generally Accepted Accounting Principles (JGAAP) concerning the stock delivery points granted in the current fiscal year.
+No additional contribution will be made to the officer compensation BIP in the future, and the intent is for the plan to terminate upon the completion of the delivery and payment pertaining to the points already granted of the Company's common shares and the cash equivalent to an amount obtained through the conversion of the Company's common shares into cash. - 4.
+The number of individuals above includes two Directors who were not Audit & Supervisory Committeemembers and one Director who was an Audit & Supervisory Committee member who retired at the conclusion of the Ordinary General Meeting of Shareholders held on June 25, 2021 and one Director who was not an Audit & Supervisory Committee member who retired on January 31, 2022. - 5.
 Stock options are not granted.

-Policy on Determining and Calculating Established Compensation
+Policy on Determining and Calculating Compensation